Finances of the Islamic State: Taxation and extortion

-ISIL extracts wealth through taxation and extortion.
+IS extracts wealth through taxation and extortion.
 Regarding taxation, Christians and foreigners are at times required to pay a tax known as jizya.
 The rate of jizya is determined by the income of the person, and it also serves as a protection contract involving harsh restrictions on non-Muslims.
 This tax has a historical foundation in the Quran and the original caliphate as a way to bring non-Muslims under the control of the spreading Empire.

 The Islamic State has issued several taxes in an effort to control the assets acquired by its fighters in battle.
 According to the Quran, one-fifth of the ghanima, or the spoils of war taken by Islamic State's fighters, must be given to the state, and IS is believed to be collecting this tax, known as khums, in Mosul.
 All fighters for Islamic State also pay tax on property taken as spoils of war.
 As well as these spoils of war, property taken peacefully, known as fay, is subject to a 20 percent tax.
 These taxes serve the dual purpose of bringing in revenue for the state while maintaining strict control over its fighters.

 While frowned upon, professions other than fighting jihad are necessary for the running of the state.
 Those who take up these professions must pay zakat, usually a 2.5% tax on an individual's total assets.
 Islamic State has also put in place the ushr tariff on imports and exports from their territory.
 All of these taxes imposed by Islamic State have some form of Quranic or historical basis except for the fay', giving the administration freedom of interpretation that could explain its higher rate.

 In addition, the group routinely practices extortion, by demanding money from truck drivers and threatening to blow up businesses, for example.
 Robbing banks and gold shops has been another source of income.
-The Iraq government indirectly finances ISIL, as it continues to pay the salaries of the thousands of government employees who continue to work in areas controlled by ISIL, which then confiscates as much as half of those Iraqi government employees' pay.
+The Iraq government indirectly finances IS, as it continues to pay the salaries of the thousands of government employees who continue to work in areas controlled by IS, which then confiscates as much as half of those Iraqi government employees' pay.
 Policemen, teachers, and soldiers who had worked for religiously inappropriate regimes are reportedly allowed to continue work if they pay for a repentance ID card that has to be annually renewed.

 Illegal drug trade

-According to Victor Ivanov, head of the Russian anti-drug agency, Islamic State, like Boko Haram, makes money through trafficking Afghan heroin through its territory.
-The annual value of this business may be up to $1 billion.
-Political scientist Colin P. Clarke of the RAND Corporation, writing after the end of the 2016–2017 Battle of Mosul in July 2017, stated that with ISIL's territorial losses causing declines in the organization's revenue from taxation of the local populations it once controlled, as well as from extortion from oil, gas, phosphate, and cement production, that the group would likely seek new revenue streams from drug trafficking.
+Political scientist Colin P. Clarke of the RAND Corporation, writing after the end of the 2016–2017 Battle of Mosul in July 2017, stated that with IS's territorial losses causing declines in the organization's revenue from taxation of the local populations it once controlled, as well as from extortion from oil, gas, phosphate, and cement production, that the group would likely seek new revenue streams from drug trafficking.